surifirstpin/biplus_documentation/docs/Model.md

 ## Login based Filters

-Login based filter enables you to apply user-specific restrictions.
-To carry out this you need to be associated with global parameter under settings section in BI+ to work efficiently.
+Login based filter enables, user-specific restrictions.
+To carry out this feature it should be associated with global parameter under settings section in BI+ to work efficiently.
 ```
 bi.in_global_keys( ["UserName","Login_name"],[${ROOT.EMPLOYEES.NAME_661}
 ,bi._globals("#userid#")],"CalcCol_Stage2.SeizeLimit